-- (2) Any person arrested under a warrant issued under subsection (1) above, shall be brought before the Court within twenty-four hours of his arrest for the purpose of being charged or for a remand order to be made under section 24 of the Criminal Procedure Ordinance. - (3) Any investigations into an alleged act of violence shall be carried out and the case brought to trial as speedily as possible and, until the date of trial, the Court may order the detention of the accused or may release him on production of satisfactory security that he will appear before the Court on the date of the hearing and that he will observe any conditions that the Court may deem necessary to impose for the purpose of protecting other family members, including a condition that he shall not visit or harass any members of his family. - 16.
-The Court may convict on the sole evidence of the victim when it is not possible to adduce corroborative evidence thereof.
+(2) Any person arrested under a warrant issued under subsection (1) above, shall be brought before the Court within twenty-four hours of his arrest for the purpose of being charged or for a remand order to be made under section 24 of the Criminal Procedure Ordinance section 30 of the Criminal Procedure Ordinance 2016 (power to remand in police custody, etc.) (a)

+(3) Any investigations into an alleged act of violence shall be carried out and the case brought to trial as speedily as possible and, until the date of trial, the Court may order the detention of the accused or may release him on production of satisfactory security that he will appear before the Court on the date of the hearing and that he will observe any conditions that the Court may deem necessary to impose for the purpose of protecting other family members, including a condition that he shall not visit or harass any members of his family.

-Corroboration not essential.
+Corroboration not essential